Skip to Content

 The racquet-sports draw to this Balearic gem is no longer for rabid junior prospects only—now it’s the grown ups with a taste for design hotels, regional hospitality and a seamless itinerary of sport and wellness who are recalibrating the island’s racquet-sport vibe.

 Mallorca is, in the popular imagination, tied to red clay, and thanks especially to Rafa, to the old school grind-it-out ethos of the Spanish academy system.
 But what’s changed is who’s coming.
-The draw is no longer for rabid junior prospects only—though you can believe there’s countless kids running baseline drills under the watchful eyes of Rafa Nadal’s lieutenants in Manacor, stars future and current such as Alex Eala claiming the massive tennis factory as home away from home.
+The draw is no longer for rabid junior prospects only—though you can believe there are countless kids running baseline drills under the watchful eyes of Rafa Nadal’s lieutenants in Manacor, stars future and current such as Alex Eala claiming the massive tennis factory as home-away-from-home.
 But now it’s the grown ups with a taste for design hotels, regional hospitality and a seamless itinerary of sport and wellness who are recalibrating the island’s racquet-sport vibe.

 The Sporting Club Portals has six glorious red clay courts and four padel canchas next to the beach.